KiaraGrouwstra/terranix/doc/man-packerix_description.refsection.md

 # DESCRIPTION

-Packerix is a NixOS way to generate terraform json.
+Packerix is a NixOS way to generate packer json.
 You can create modules like you would in NixOS.

 path